teodragovic/teodragovic.github.io/posts/2021-07-09-centering-in-css.md

 link: https://web.dev/centering-in-css/

-I have to remember to use `grid` when centering single child inside parent.
+I have to remember to use `grid` when centering a single child inside the parent.

 ```css
     .u-center {